-Namibia – Gariep (Orange) River – Fish River Canyon , South Africa
+Namibia – Gariep (Orange) River , South Africa

-We get the chance to partake in an optional canoe trip down the Orange River this morning, or we could choose to stay behind at camp and devote our time to unwinding next to the river.
-Following a tasty lunch, we head north toward Fish River Canyon and embark on a hike in picturesque settings along the rim in order to put into perspective just how enormous and incredible this natural wonder is.
-In the later day, we make our way back to Ai-Ais to check in to our lodging for the night and to delight in the marvellous hot springs offered by our resort.
+We have an opportunity to partake in an optional canoe trip down the Gariep River this morning, or we could choose to stay behind and devote our time to relax and unwind next to the river.
+Later in the day, we make our way back to Ai-Ais to check in to our lodging for the night and to delight in the marvellous hot springs offered by our resort.

 Meaning ‘burning water’ in the local language of Nama, Ai-Ais refers to the sulphurous thermal hot water springs situated at the bottom of the mountains and at Fish River Canyon’s southern end.
-The Ai-Ais (pronounced ‘eye-ice’) springs originate from deep beneath the riverbed and create a haven in this tremendously dry area.
-These hot springs were used by the German military troops as a base camp during the Nama uprising.
-This area was once again used as a base in 1915 by South African troops mending from injuries incurred during the South-West Africa Campaign.
+The Ai-Ais (pronounced ‘eye-ice’) springs originate from deep beneath the river bed and create a haven in this extremely dry area.
+The hot springs were used by the German military troops as a base camp during the Nama uprising.
+This area was once again used as a base in 1915 by South African troops who were healing from injuries incurred during the South-West Africa Campaign.
 The springs were declared national monuments in the 1960s and subsequently became a conservation area.
 The Ai-Ais camp was officially opened on the 16th of March, 1971.
-The hot water, heavy with sulphur, chloride and fluoride, has an average temperature of approximately 60 degrees Celcius and is known to be a relaxing curative.
+The hot water, heavy with sulphur, chloride and fluoride, has an average temperature of approximately 60 degrees Celsius and is known to be a relaxing curative.

 Accommodation: Two Per Room: Ai Ais Resort